owlbarn/owl/README.new.md

 ![Owl architecture 3](examples/owl-structure3.svg)

 Besides these two types of Ndarray, another type is CGraph-Ndarray, which can be used to support symbolic style computing like TensorFlow v1.
-It facilitate building computation graph and computation optimisation.
+It facilitate building computation graph and computation optimization.
 The CGraph-Ndarray can be built up by wrapping up either of the previous two types of Ndarray, which are used for actual execution of computing.
-All three types of Ndarray can be used to support advanced computing modules, including algorithmic differentiation, optimisation, and neural networks.
+All three types of Ndarray can be used to support advanced computing modules, including algorithmic differentiation, optimization, and neural networks.

-## Mission Statement
+## Mission

 Currently Owl does not aim to provide active update.
 The current mission of this project is to keep the project maintained and to provide the OCaml programming language with a stable numerical computing library.
 We aim to keep the current code base concise, stable, and self-contained.